sous-studio/CMSIdentifyFramework/README.md

 # Rules

-./config directory contains JSON rules.
+config directory contains JSON rules.
 Rules are variable, with common properties such as:

 controller - name of controller (eg. file_scan for file_scan.php)
 file_name  - path to request beyond base URL software   - name of software (see versions.json) message    - default message to display if we have a hit

+# TODO

+- Write "smart-grabbing" function to minimize HTTP requests
+- Add scoring system
+- Add more fingerprints
+- Perhaps turn it into OOP class?